 - During weekdays, one bike is allowed at each end of every train car.
 You and a friend can only double up your bikes at one end of a car on weekends.

-- Always use the elevators to get your bike up to street level.
-I know the escalator may be faster, but again, nobody wants chain grease on them.
+- Always use the elevators to get your bike up to street level; bikes are not allowed on escalators.

 Metrobus, ART, and Other Local Bus Tips